 Gotcha Force is a game exclusive to the Nintendo Gamecube.
-Developed and Published entirely by Capcom.
+It was developed and published entirely by Capcom.

-You start as an average ordinary boy named Kou who meets a tiny toy like figure called a Gotcha Borg.
-These borgs were forced off their planet by an evil organization of Gotcha Borgs, otherwise known as the Death Borgs.
-Kou and the borg end up forming a team, and eventually a friendship, as you try and save the Earth from the Death Borg invasion.
-You progress in the game, unlocking other Gotcha Borgs that you can use in battle.
-Basically, in between these battles, you can organize your teams however you please, the only restriction is the number of "GF Energy" you have.
-GF Energy is basically the form of currency in the game, so the cost of a certain borg will take away from your total GF energy.
-So basically you could use many cheaper Borgs or only a couple expensive Borgs.
-Moving on though, using these Borgs in battles.
-After organizing your team, you can find battles on your city map screen.
-Select a possible battle and choose the team you wish to use.
-After that, you use your Borgs to take out the other Borgs' forces in a very simple manner.
-You've got a few different attacks to use, Range and Melee, all the normal sorts of offensive moves.
-After defeating the enemies and winning the battle, you may win new Borgs, of course it depends on the certain Borgs that you defeated.
-So keep collecting, you may find the perfectBborgs for you, after all, there are more than 200 of them!
+Players take on the role of an ordinary boy named Kou, who meets a tiny toy-like figure called a Gotcha Borg.
+These borgs were forced off their planet by an evil organization of Gotcha Borgs known as the Death Force.
+Kou and the borg end up forming a team, and eventually a friendship, as they try and save the Earth from the Death Force invasion.
+As the player progresses through the game, they unlock other Gotcha Borgs to use in battle.
+The metagame takes place on an isometric map of Kou's home town and the surrounds.
+Events (battles or brief cutscenes) pop up at certain key locations, and can usually be tackled in any order.
+In between these battles, the player can organize Borgs into teams, with the only restriction being the amount of "GF Energy" they have.
+GF Energy is a sort of currency or level marker in the game, similar to 'points' in tabletop strategy.
+The cost of each Borg in a team adds up to a number which must be less than the player's current total GF Energy in order to play that team.
+Practically, this means the player could use many cheaper Borgs or only a few expensive Borgs for a given battle.
+After organizing their team, the player can select a battle and choose the team they wish to use.
+After defeating the enemies and winning the battle, the player may find new Borgs, depending on the Borgs defeated.
+There are more than 200 Gotcha Borgs to find.

 The core gameplay, however, is where this game shines.
 The game is mission based, and allows a little bit of freedom when it comes to picking what mission to go to.
 The missions are laid out on top of a 12 section map that each section represents the arena in which the mission will be carried out.
 Some missions must be completed to progress while others can be skipped entirely.
 Each Mission that you partake in grants you additional 10 Gotcha Force Energy, or GF Energy.
 GF Energy is an important aspect of the game, because certain Borgs cost more than others, and the GF energy is a reusable form of currency dictating the total Cost of Borgs you can use at the given time in the Force you are using.
 The player can Customize a total of 20 forces that allow up to 30 Borgs per force.
 The order of these Borgs is important as that is the order that they will be called out in battle when the first one falls in combat.
 The order cannot be changed in combat so there is a bit of strategy that goes into creating a force, knowing what you think you will need at the given time.